 Adobe Stock is available as of yesterday as a website to license images – the imagery contained on the website is based on the library of microstock agency Fotolia which was acquired by Adobe late last year, and about 40 million files are available for licensing for commercial or editorial uses.

-The specialty of the integration is that designers – using Adobe’s applications Photoshop, Illustrator or InDesign – can easily search, select and integrate a comp image during the design phase.
-If the image gets selected for us in a later stage, it is a matter of a few clicks to license that image and it will replace the watermarked comp seamlessly within the design.
+The specialty of the integration is that designers – using Adobe's applications Photoshop, Illustrator, or InDesign – can easily search, select, and integrate a comp image during the design phase.
+If the image gets selected for use at a later stage, it is a matter of a few clicks to license that image and it will replace the watermarked comp seamlessly within the design.

-The licensing offer made by Adobe Stock allows a choice between four basic model:
+The licensing offer made by Adobe Stock allows a choice between four basic models: